-- The 2025 cohort will be the inaugural class of the fellowship.
-Through a mix of skill-building, peer connection, and reflective practice, participants will strengthen their capacity to lead with authenticity, resilience, and impact.
+- Through a mix of skill-building, peer connection, and reflective practice, participants will strengthen their capacity to lead with authenticity, resilience, and impact.

 • One on one exclusive access to thought leaders in the social impact space